kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 {:ns #<Namespace user>, :name five, :column 1, :debug true, :line 1, :file "NO_SOURCE_PATH"}
 ```

-As we have a single value here we can use a shorthand notation for decalring the metadata `^:name` which is useful for flags as the value will be set to true.
+As we have a single value here we can use a shorthand notation for declaring the metadata `^:name` which is useful for flags as the value will be set to true.

 ```clojure
 user=> (def ^:debug five 5)